The top 10 ways to eat more fat

-4. Prepare low-carb recipes
+5. Prepare low-carb recipes

-Try the favorites above or click through to many more!
+Try the favorites above or explore more high-fat recipes.

-5. Top any dish with oil, dressing, sauces, or butter
+6. Top any dish with oil, dressing, sauces, or butter

 What sounds delicious to you?
-For more, check out our recipes for low-carb dressings, condiments, dips and sauces
+For more, check out our recipes for low-carb dressings, condiments, dips, and sauces.

 7. Ensure snacks contain fat

-8. Add a cheese course
+8. Add a low-carb cheese course

 Cheese is a simple addition to any meal.
 It works as an appetizer.
 It works as a topping.
 It works as a dessert.
 If you need a lot of calories, cheese can help you feel satisfied.